causalincentives/causalincentives.github.io/index.md

 # Papers

 **[Discovering Agents](https://arxiv.org/abs/2208.08345)** ([summary](https://www.alignmentforum.org/posts/XxX2CAoFskuQNkBDy/discovering-agents)):
-A new causal definition of agency that allows us to discover whether an agent is present in a system.
-This leads to better causal modelling of AI agents and their incentives, improving the safety analysis of a system before training it.
+A new causal definition of agency that allows us to discover whether an agent is present in a system, leading to better causal modelling of AI agents and their incentives.
 *Zachary Kenton, Ramana Kumar, Sebastian Farquhar, Jonathan Richens, Matt MacDermott, Tom Everitt*
 arXiv, 2022